 Picnic Helados

-Picnic Helados is an ice cream shop located in Coyoacan on Malintzin with a walk up window that can be easy to miss so keep your eyes peeled.
-The ice creams are made with natural, seasonal, local ingredients and I highly recommend the mamey sapote sorbet, which was 55 pesos on a waffle cone–cash or card!
+Picnic Helados is an ice cream shop located in Coyoacan on Malintzin with a walk up window that can be easy to miss, so keep your eyes peeled.
+The ice creams are made with natural, seasonal, local ingredients, and I highly recommend the mamey sapote sorbet, which was 55 pesos on a waffle cone--cash or card!

 Pulqueria La Antigua Roma

-Despite the name, Pulqueria la Antigua Roma is located near El Centro Historico, or Mexico City’s downtown historic district.
-This tiny, colorful pulque spot is no frills with a jukebox, a few places to sit, and a rotating selection of authentic pulque flavors available in different sizes.
+Despite the name, Pulqueria la Antigua Roma is located near El Centro Historico, or Mexico City's downtown historic district.
+This tiny, colorful pulque spot is no frills, with a jukebox, a few places to sit, and a rotating selection of authentic pulque flavors available in different sizes.

 Un vaso de pulque guayaba was 30 pesos at the time of my visit.
 Cash only!

-Pulque is a fermented agave drink that you can only get in this region of Mexico so it’s a CDMX bucket list item for sure.
-If you enjoy fermented foods and drinks like kimchi or kombucha, I think you’ll like it!
+Pulque is a fermented agave drink that you can only get in this region of Mexico, so it's a CDMX bucket list item for sure.
+If you enjoy fermented foods and drinks like kimchi or kombucha, I think you'll like it!

 Street Vendors